-- Do not return your firearm to the dealer.
-You can save time by following the steps outlined below. - Do call us and describe the problem.
-Chances are we can either guide you to a solution right over the phone or when possible send you the parts you need to correct the problem. - Should your gun need factory service, we will give you instructions about where to ship it and issue you a Return Merchandise Authorization number.
+1. Do not return your firearm to the dealer.
+You can save time by following the steps outlined below.

-Often we can help you by phone, call before you return your Traditions firearm for service.
+- Do call us and describe the problem.
+Chances are we can either guide you to a solution right over the phone or when possible send you the parts you need to correct the problem. - Should your gun need factory service, we will give you instructions about where to ship it and issue you a Return Merchandise Authorization number. - We will inspect your firearm and make necessary repairs that are covered under warranty. - Often we can help you by phone, call before you return your Traditions firearm for service.
 Good Shooting!